dell/csm-docs/content/docs/concepts/authorization/v1.x/configuration/proxy-server/_index.md

 ### Configuring Storage

-A `storage` entity in Container Storage Module Authorization consists of the storage type (PowerFlex, PowerMax, PowerScale), the system ID, the API endpoint, and the credentials.
+A `storage` entity in Container Storage Modules Authorization consists of the storage type (PowerFlex, PowerMax, PowerScale), the system ID, the API endpoint, and the credentials.
 For example, to create PowerFlex storage:

 #### RPM Deployment
 ```bash